Reinstatement of Status

 - See Maintaining Status for other possible reasons

-- Supply an updated Confirmation of Financial Support and bank statement
+- Supply an updated bank statement or letter

 - Write a letter to the USCIS indicating the nature of your violation and how it has been corrected

 - Make a check payable to the USCIS in the amount of $370